 - Five (5) years after discharge and dismissal for felonies.

-If you believe that you may be eligible to request a Non-Disclosure, contact our criminal defense attorney, Waren Price, and let us begin the process of clearing your record.
+If you believe that you may be eligible to request a Non-Disclosure, contact the criminal defense attorney, Waren Price, and let us begin the process of clearing your record.

 Certain offenses, whether they are the subject offense or part of the person’s criminal history, will render a person ineligible for a Non-Disclosure.
 This means that those offenses cannot be sealed by Non-Disclosure, and the person is not eligible to seal any other offense by Non-Disclosure if they have ever been convicted or placed on probation for one of those Prohibited Offenses.
 Those offenses include: